-Savory parmesan shortbread cookies, a savory shortbread recipe for your appetizers and snacks with a delicious goat cheese dip recipe!
+Savory parmesan shortbread cookies recipe, a savory shortbread recipe for your appetizers and snacks with a delicious goat cheese dip recipe!

 This is a very quickly made savory cookie, dump all ingredients in your food processor, assemble the dough in a log, chill and bake.
 And you can vary the cheeses and herbs in so many ways.